nicolaslpf/asus-touchpad-numpad/readme.md

 Once active, the service runs automatically in the background.

-Hold the top-right corner of the touchpad for 2 seconds to toggle between:
+Hold the top-right corner of the touchpad for 1 second (or edit the constant -HOLD_TIME- on the .py file to your preference ) to toggle between:

 - 🖱️ Touchpad Mode